twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCODEEDITORFORM** – Shows a dialog to view or edit the code for the OpenType layout table (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
 Includes a hidden dropdown list to change the debugger (OTLFD) – selecting VOLT or FAE will discard the modified code.
 * **TCODEPAGERANGEFORM** – Displays a dialog where you can enable or disable which code pages are supported in the font.
 * **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the properties of each composite glyph member.
-Includes an unused text box showing the glyphs indexes in the top right corner; the text box is shown in old versions only.
+Includes an unused text box with glyph indexes at the top right corner (it is shown in old versions only).
 * **TCONVERTBITMAPTOCONTOURSFORM** – Shows a dialog to convert bitmaps to contours or import raster images.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Shows a dialog to delete features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Shows a dialog to delete kerning groups or classes in the font.